aws-samples/aws-modernization-with-lumigo/content/01_module/_index.md

 +++
-title = "Module 1"
-chapter = true
+title = "Module 1: Deploying demo app" chapter = true weight = 111
-weight = 11
 +++

-# Module 1: deploying the Wild Rydes demo app
+# Module 1: Deploying the Wild Rydes demo app

 In this step of the workshop you will create and deploy the *Wild Rydes* demo app.
 The demo app lets you order rides from... unicorns!